blockchain-insights/crypto-influence-insights-indexer/README.md

 docker compose up -d
 ```

-This will start Neo4j, the scheduler, Redis, and the Flower UI.
+This will start Postgres, the scheduler, Redis, and the Flower UI.

 #### Running the Indexer Manually